-- Numeric, String, Date, Empty, Null, or Nothing literal. - Reference to a module-level constant. - Reference to a procedure-level constant explicitly declared in the enclosing procedure, if any. - Reference to a member of an enumeration type. - +, -, \, ^, Mod, /, \, &, And, Or, Xor, Eqv, Imp, =, <, >, <>, <=, => or Like binary operator, provided each operand is itself valid as a constant expression. - The Is binary operator, provided each operand is itself valid as a constant expression. - Simple name expression invoking the VBA intrinsic function Int, Fix, Abs, Sgn, Len, LenB, CBool, CByte, CCur, CDate, CDbl, CInt, CLng, CLngLng, CLngPtr, CSng, CStr or CVar.
+- Numeric, String, Date, Empty, Null, or Nothing literal. - Reference to a module-level constant. - Reference to a procedure-level constant explicitly declared in the enclosing procedure, if any. - Reference to a member of an enumeration type. - Parenthesized subexpression, provided the subexpression is itself valid as a constant expression. - - or Not unary operator, provided the operand is itself valid as a constant expression. - +, -, \, ^, Mod, /, \, &, And, Or, Xor, Eqv, Imp, =, <, >, <>, <=, => or Like binary operator, provided each operand is itself valid as a constant expression. - The Is binary operator, provided each operand is itself valid as a constant expression. - Simple name expression invoking the VBA intrinsic function Int, Fix, Abs, Sgn, Len, LenB, CBool, CByte, CCur, CDate, CDbl, CInt, CLng, CLngLng, CLngPtr, CSng, CStr or CVar.